 - beautification of Shaw, from restoration and maintenance of our green spaces to working with the City on streetscape improvements

-- engagement with the youth of our neighborhood through various projects
+- engagement with the youth of our neighborhood through various events, such as holiday parades

-- the Healthy Corner Store project at Shaw Market and other support of small business ventures in Shaw
+- support of small business ventures in Shaw

 - management of information related to the Shaw neighborhood, including linking interested buyers and renters with available properties, managing social media, and archiving of historic information

-- promoting events occurring in and around the neighborhood, like the Tower Grove Farmer’s Market, Whitaker Music Festival, and Food Truck Friday
+- promoting events occurring in and around the neighborhood

 - review of new development relative to Shaw’s Historic Code